-- The water separator-alert indicator of Command Link Tachometer will blink. - The buzzer will sound intermittently only when the gear shift is in neutral. - If the alert system has activated, stop the engine and consult a Yamaha dealer immediately.
+- The water separator-alert indicator of 6Y8 Multifunction Tachometer will blink. - The buzzer will sound intermittently only when the gear shift is in neutral. - If the alert system has activated, stop the engine and consult a Yamaha dealer immediately.

 Adding an in-line 10-micron fuel filter has been show to greatly reduce the chance of fuel contamination problems.
-Consult your dealer for information about Yamaha 10-micron fuel filters if your boat does not have one.
+Consult your ut . oat do. dealer for information about Yamaha 10-micron fuel filters if your boat does not have one.